Beginner Level Steps, Turns, and Arm Movements (Faldeos)

 How to put on a practice skirt

-To avoid tearing tearing/damaging your skirts, trying skirts on over the head, if you can manage.
-It may be easier if you can have someone help you put on your skirt.
+To avoid tearing/damaging your skirts, put your skirt through over the head, if you can manage.

-First tie the back and then the front at waist level.
+First tie the back strings in the front at waist level.
 Don't tie so tightly you can't breath easily, but your skirt will slip down if it isn't just right.
 Then tie up the front strings in the back.

 See the video on the right for tips on putting on your practice skirt.